secretstartups/handbook/infrastructure/product-management/index.html.md

 #### How to submit customer requests related to GitLab.com

-To submit customer requests related to the backend capabilities of GitLab.com, use the [GitLab.com feature request template](https://gitlab.com/gitlab-com/gl-infra/infrastructure/-/issues/new?issuable_template=request-gitlab-com) so that we can gather the necessary opportunity size data to help prioritize this request
+To submit customer requests related to the operational capabilities of GitLab.com, use the [GitLab.com feature request template](https://gitlab.com/gitlab-com/gl-infra/infrastructure/-/issues/new?issuable_template=request-gitlab-com) so that we can gather the necessary opportunity size data to help prioritize this request

 ### Outbound Requests
 The Infra PM can also help drive *outbound* requests on behalf of Infrastructure to internal teams and GitLab.com customers.